 If you find yourself working with an organization that doesn’t have your best interests in mind, you may find your costs increasing without the benefits you expected.
 (And, by this time, you’ve already signed that long-term subscription agreement.)

 The answer?
 Avoid these pitfalls by working with a reputable managed services provider like MRW Systems and follow my tips below.
+Do Your Homework.

 Running your business from the cloud is much different than using traditional on premise solutions.
 Don’t make the move to the cloud without advice from an expert who knows how your business will be affected.